leightonshank/leightonshank.github.io/chromebook_setup_notes.md

 Base dev_install will give you 'python' as a language within Chrome OS itself.
 Also installed [Go](http://golang.org), since Google made it pretty simple to install within Chrome OS.
 This [guide](http://golang.org/doc/install#tarball) was useful.
 Also had to mount /home/chronos/user and /tmp as 'exec' to get it to work.

+Note:  I needed to run 'dev_install' as root itself, not through sudo.
+When I ran it under sudo it gave some kind of error relating to python.
+But if you become root with 'sudo su -' and run 'dev_install' as root then it works.

 This link was useful too:

 https://sites.google.com/site/chromeoswikisite/home/what-s-new-in-dev-and-beta/shell-acess-with-verified-boot